srl-labs/nokia-segment-routing-lab/README.md

 ## Running traffic

-To run traffic between the users and the services, leverage `traffic.sh` control script.
+To run traffic between the home user and the internet services, leverage `traffic.sh` control script.

 To start the traffic from home users to internet service or gaming service: